-The Reverend J. Mulder was requested to act as Librarian and he willingly accepted this.
-His duties are: a. to receive from the clerk of the Governing Staff the list of books which the Teachers ordered; b. to order the books; c. to register them; d. to hand out the books to the Teachers and others who want to make use of them; e. to keep a record of the books, where they are; f. to send a report about the library to the Governing Staff annually.
+The Reverend J.Mulder was requested to act as Librarian and he willingly accepted this.
+His duties are: a: to receive from the clerk of the Governing Staff the list of books which the Teachers ordered, b: to order the books, c. to register them, d: to hand out the books to the Teachers and others who want to nake use of Ac m, c: to keep a record of the books, where they are, f: to send a report about the Library to the Governing Staff annually.

-7. In connection with our authorization to purchase a site at Burlington, Ont., which was discussed by the 1962 Synod (Acts 1962, Art.
-95, 96, 158, 171-177) the clerk was instructed to make an inquiry at the University of Western Ontario at London, Ont. about the question whether our Seminary or College could be connected or affiliated with the U.W.O., while being situated in Burlington.
-Ont.
-However, the Board of the U.W.O., advised us to inquire for affiliation with the nearest Institution when our Seminary would have been established.
+7: In connection with our authorisation to purchase a site at Burlington, Ont., which was discussed by the 1962 Synod (Acts 1962, Art.
+95, 96, 158, 171-177) the clerk was instructed to make an inquiry at the University of Western Ontario at London, Ont., about the question whether our Seminary or College could be connected or affiliated with the U.W.O, while being situated in Burlington, Ont..
+However the Board of the U.W.O. advised us to inquire for affiliation with the nearest Institution when our Seminary would have been established.
 Noting this duly we felt that it would be better to take no further steps in this respect.
-Probably it would be wise if the Synod instructs the Staff to examine in the next three years whether and, if yes, where the Seminary should be established; in other words, that Synod did not yet make a decision on this most important matter.
+Probably it would be wise if the Synod instructs the Staff to examine in the next three years whether and, if yes, where the Seminary should be established; in other words, that synod did not yet make a decision on this most important matter.

-8. In our first meeting we had a discussion about an allowance for the Teachers.
+8: In our first meeting we had a discussion about an allowance for the Teachers.
 The Governors felt that it would be unfair not to compensate them for the work done.
-However, since our Instruction does not mention it we came to the conclusion that it is not yet in our province to award such an allowance.
+However since our Instruction does not mention it we came to the conclusion that it is not yet in our province to award such an allowance.
 The only thing that we could do was to make a proposal to you on the matter.

-9. For the Financial matters we refer to the report of the Treasurer, which is appended to this report.
-Undoubtedly the Treasurer himself, who is appointed by the 1962 Synod itself, will send a more detailed report.
+9: For the Financial matters we refer to the report of the Treasurer, which is appended to this report.
+Undoubtedly the Treasurer himself, who is appointed by the 1962 General Synod herself, will send in a more detailed report.

-10. Finally, referring to the matters dealt with in this report, we propose to the Synod
+10: Finally, referring to the matters dealt with in this report, we propose to the Synod:

-- I. To appoint three Governors for Western Canada and other three for Eastern Canada; to settle that a Governor who moves from the one part of the country to the other, will resign automatically as a Governor. - II.
-To decide that at the end of his study every student has to submit to a final examination. - III.
-To decide that one who does not have a B.A. or equivalent degree nevertheless may be admitted to the Theological studies by passing a Supplementary Examination; the requirements of this examination should be as is written above in this report. - IV.
-To instruct the Governors to examine whether, and if yes, where the Theological Seminary should be established; To express its opinion about the necessity of affiliation of our Seminary with one of the existing Universities for the time being.
+I: To appoint three Governors for Western Canada and other three for Eastern Canada; to settle that a Governor who moves from the one part of the country to the other, will resign automatically as a Governor...

+II: To decide that at the end of his study every student has to submit to a final examination.

+III To decide that one who does not have a B.A. or equivalent degree nevertheless may be admitted to the Theological studies by passing a Supplementary examination; the requirements of this examination should be as is written above in this report.

+where/

+IV: To instruct the Governors to examine whether, and, if yes, the Theological Seminary should be established; to express her opinion about the necessity of affiliation of our Sominary with one of the existing Universities for the time being.

-V. To decide upon an allowance for the Teachers depending on the amount of work for counselling, examining, and eventual lecturing.
+V: To decide upon an allowance for the Teachers depending on the amount of work for counseling, exar ining, and eventual lecturing.

-VI.
-To adopt the "Rules and Regulations" as set up by the Governors.
+VI: To adopt the "Rules and Regulations" as set up by the Governors.

-Praying that the LORD may bless Synod in all its work and guide it by His Spirit, to the edification of the Church and the glorification of His Name, on behalf of the Governing Staff,
+Praying that the LORD may bless Synod in all her work and guide her by His Spirit, to the edification of the Church and the glorification of His Name, on behalf of the Governing Staff,

 Oct.
-28th, 1965.
+28th, 1965

-A. B. Roukema, Clerk.
+A.B.Roukema, clerk.